A. Installing the Game

 This is similar to the ygopro view where 1/3 of the screen width is used for the display pic.
 This allows the display pic not to be shown without overlap.
 (This view is currently not available but may be available again in the future).

 This is the 2D topdown view but where stacks of cards will have depth to it.

 This is the same thing but cards have no depth, so piles of cards (decks), will appear flat from top-down view.
 Look closely at main deck area to see the difference.
 This is just a zoomed out version of Modern View that allows one to see more of the environment around the field.

 This toggles animations for summoning and attacking.
 Turning this off or on does not affect gameplay speed because all animations are async (meaning they do not pause the game to play).

 - Standard (left) is how the cards look in real life

-- Rush (right) can change all cards to Rush style.
+- Rush (middle) can change all cards to Rush style.
 However, only Rush cards will show "Rush Duel" at the bottom to distinguish them from non-Rush cards.

 Card Font Size